leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/Pdb/LoadPDB.md

 - The **PDB Location** field will either have the path of an existing matching PDB file, or it will prompt the user to use the browse button to select a file or use the **Advanced** screen to search for the file.
+  - A `PDB.XML` file can be selected using the browse button.
+This will limit the selected parser to be the MSDIA parser.
 - Use the information displayed in the **Program PDB Information** panel to help you decide which PDB file to choose.
 - If needed, click the **Advanced** button: